revature-bubble-mobile/Mobile/general-documentation.md

 All updates to the database communicate directly with the Firebase Database.

 - any Put request will remove and replace all data under the route specified with the data given within the body of the request.
-- any Patch will added, and or replace, only properties specified within the body of the request.
+- any Patch will add, and or replace, only properties specified within the body of the request.
   -If the properties exist, they will be replaced.
   -if they do not exist, they will be added.

-Both verbs will send back the object in the database as a json with the updated changes.
+Both verbs will send back the object in the database as a JSON with the updated changes.

 ```TypeScript
 // this url is used as a post or patch